tmpstpdwn/TARBS/README.md

 - **Column 3:** _Description_ – A short human-readable phrase (in quotes if it includes commas).

 During installation, TARBS prints the description to show progress in a meaningful way.

-The `.packages` files is expected to be at `$HOME` of the dotfiles git repo, this works as packages installations comes after dotfiles setup.
+The `.packages` files is expected to be at `$HOME` of the dotfiles git repo, this works as package installations comes after dotfiles setup.

 ### 📍 Example `.packages` Entry